 We reduced running around by taking all cars to a “pit stop” where wheels were treated with graphite.
 The boys get their cars only when they are due to race.
 Parents sit in bleachers on both sides of the track with their sons on the floor in front, creating the feel of a racetrack crowd.

-Using an overhead projector, we show the names of the four boys who are racing and the four “on deck” on a screen 8 to 10 feet off the ground just past the end of the track.
+Using a projector, we show the names of the four boys who are racing and the four “on deck” on a screen 8 to 10 feet off the ground just past the end of the track.

 Each car runs in four heats, once on each of four lanes.
 Between heats, the Cubmaster hands out awards and we sing songs.
 Our derby is finished in just under 90 minutes.